Fluffernuttersandwich/Smorgasbord/README.md

 Since the weapons from EFT and Izy are stronger than vanilla guns, you are strongly encouraged to play with higher than your normal difficulty settings.
 Increase zombie speed as well if you can tolerate it.
 If you want to see more/less zombies, adjust the Zombie Population Density within the WalkerSim -> WalkerSim.xml file.
-I like 180 for a comfortably populated singleplayer world.
+I like 160 and 180 for a comfortably populated singleplayer world.
 At 300, it's nearly impossible to get quests, or harvesting done, you're under constant attack!
+Don't go crazy with Zombie Population Density within the WalkerSim, or you will see a huge FPS hit.

 ---